Wireframe & Moodboard Presentation

 • Are we displaying the hierarchy of content correctly?

-• Data representation, i.e. Would you rather us showcase a section of data in a bar chart vs. a pie chart?
+• Data representation (e.g., Would you rather us showcase a section of data in a bar chart vs. a pie chart?)

-• After seeing your infographic laid out, do you want us to move sections around?
+• After seeing your infographic laid out, does the order and arrangement of the sections feel right?

 Moodboard

-• Are there certain illustration examples that you especially like/dislike?
+• Are there certain illustration examples that you especially like or dislike?

 Nailing down the moodboard is essential before continuing the design process.
-If we’re envisioning “light and airy” and you decide you want the direction to be “serious and bold,” this is the chance for us to connect on that before we begin creating illustrations and icons that wouldn’t get their chance to shine in the final piece.
+For instance, if we’re envisioning “light and airy,” but you want the direction to be “serious and bold,” this is the chance for us to align on the look and feel before we begin creating illustrations and icons that wouldn’t get their chance to shine in the final piece.

 What are the next steps?